Sophie (musician): Sound and image

+AllMusic wrote that Sophie's "sophisticated, hyperkinetic productions" feature a "surrealist, blatantly artificial quality", typically making use of "sugary synthesiser textures, and beats drawing from underground dance music styles" as well as "experimental sound design" and feminine vocals.
+The Guardian likened her style to if "Aphex Twin had swallowed a 12-year-old girl's Spotify account.
+Playful, synthetic pop music – songs about love, or just as often, fizzy drinks – pared back to an austere digital minimalism; sounds so crisp and trickly, they sounded like CGI for the ears.
+And yet for all its foregrounded artifice, Sophie's work spoke of heartache and yearning; of human connection."
+The New York Times described Sophie's work as "giddy fun, but [...] also an invitation to consider pop's pleasures, structures and gender expectations, and pop's commercial status as both a consumer item and an emotional catalyst."
+Pitchfork credited her work with "mold[ing] electronic music into bracingly original avant-garde pop".
+Variety and The New York Times described her work as pioneering the 2010s style known as "hyperpop".

 Sophie primarily used the Elektron Monomachine synth-sequencer and Ableton Live workstation to create music.
-Apart from vocals, Sophie created synthesized sounds from the elementary waveforms by using the Monomachine, eschewing the use of samples.
-Likening the construction of a track to building a sculpture out of different materials, Sophie synthesized sounds resembling "latex, balloons, bubbles, metal, plastic, [and] elastic".
-AllMusic wrote that Sophie's "sophisticated, hyperkinetic productions" feature a "surrealist, blatantly artificial quality", typically making use of high-pitched female vocals in addition to "sugary synthesizer textures, and beats drawing from underground dance music styles" as well as "experimental sound design."
+Apart from vocals, Sophie created original synthesised sounds from the elementary waveforms by using the Monomachine, eschewing the use of samples.
+Likening the construction of a track to building a sculpture out of different materials, she synthesised sounds resembling "latex, balloons, bubbles, metal, plastic, [and] elastic".
+Tiny Mix Tapes described her production as "liquid metal or maybe the noise equivalent of non-Euclidean geometry".
+Sophie told Billboard that the genre of music she produced was "advertising".

-The New York Times described Sophie's work as "giddy fun, but [...] also an invitation to consider pop's pleasures, structures and gender expectations, and pop's commercial status as both a consumer item and an emotional catalyst."
-The Fader likened it to "K-Pop, J-Pop, Eurodance at its most chaotic, and even turn of the millennium American/UK boybandisms."
-Sophie told Billboard that the genre of music produced was "advertising".
-Variety and The New York Times described the work of Sophie as pioneering the 2010s style known as "hyperpop".

 Sophie's early visuals came from a series of colourful images described as "Homemade Molecular Cooking", with the singles' cover art often depicting objects made from plastic or other industrial materials, an idea that originated from discussions with John Roberts, a fellow electronic musician.

 Personal life

-Sophie was described as a reclusive figure, and a limit of the artist's media exposure promoted a sense of mystery about Sophie.
-The artist's identity was concealed in interviews through voice masking, as well as by covering parts of Sophie's body.
-Early in the artist's career, Sophie's real-life identity was the subject of press speculation.
-Prior to coming out as a trans woman, some commentators accused Sophie of "feminine appropriation", on the assumption that Sophie was a man using a female stage name.
-In a 2013 Pitchfork e-mail interview, when asked about the choice of Sophie as a stage name, the artist responded: "It tastes good and it's like moisturizer."
-At one Boiler Room show, drag performer Ben Woozy was recruited to mime a DJ set while Sophie pretended to be a bodyguard.
+Sophie was described as a reclusive figure.
+Early in her career and prior to coming out as transgender, Sophie's real-life identity was the subject of press speculation.
+Her identity was concealed in interviews through voice masking, and by obscuring herself in press photos.
+At one Boiler Room show, drag performer Ben Woozy was recruited to mime a DJ set as Sophie while the artist posed as a bodyguard.
+Asked about the choice of Sophie as a stage name in a 2013 interview, she responded: "It tastes good and it's like moisturiser."

 The music video for "It's Okay to Cry", released in October 2017, was the first time Sophie's voice and image were used in a solo release, with Sophie appearing nude from the bust up against a backdrop of clouds.
-This was widely interpreted as a coming out announcement as a trans woman.
+This was widely interpreted as her coming out as transgender.
 Sophie confirmed a trans identity in subsequent interviews, also speaking of feeling boxed-in by labels and describing music as "my chosen method of communication" and self-expression.
-After Sophie's death, Pitchfork reported that one representative had said Sophie "preferred not to use gendered or non-binary pronouns" as an artist.